jizots/get_next_line/README.md

 Includes error handling for unexpected terminations.

 ## Usage
-To use ft_gnl, include it in your C project:
+To use get_next_line, include it in your C project:

 Compile the project with the function.
-Call ft_gnl with a valid file descriptor to read lines one by one.
+Call get_next_line with a valid file descriptor to read lines one by one.